This topic explains how to configure monitoring for any JMS system.

 - In the Destination Name field, specify the topic or queue that you want to monitor.

 - You can specify a regular topic or queue (e.g., the entry or exit of a workflow process), or a special process tracking topic.

 - In the Destination Type field, specify whether the tracking destination is a topic or a queue.

 - (Optional) In the Message Selector field, enter a value to act as a message filter.
 See Using Message Selector Filters for tips.

-Enable to the Leave messages on the queue option if you want SOAtest to use the JMS QueueBrowser API to trace messages posted on a JMS queue without removing them from the queue.
+If you want SOAtest to use the JMS QueueBrowser API in order to trace messages posted on a JMS queue— without removing them from the queue— enable the Leave messages on the queue option.
 This allows SOAtest to gain visibility into these messages without impacting the transaction.

 For a discussion of potential complications with this option—and how to avoid them—see JMS Queue Options.